Singer separation for karaoke content generation: EXPERIMENTS AND RESULTS

 \subsection{Experimental configurations}

 Experiments were run on a computer running the Ubuntu 18.04.5 LTS" operating system, with 8 AuthenticAMD CPUs, a GeForce RTX3090 GPU, 64GB RAM, and a 1TB SSD.
 Each model was trained for 100 epochs, with a learning rate of $5e^{-4}$, and using Adam as the optimizer.
 A stop condition is set if no best model is found in the validation set for ten consecutive epochs.
+As a baseline, the input is the 3 Channels dataset, and we use DPRNN 3 channels to directly separate the accompaniment and vocals of two different singers.
+The hyperparameters are the same as the SSSYS (DPRNN).